-There are two types of grinders you’ll likely encounter if you’re looking to get a new gadget: burr grinders, and blade grinders.
+There are two types of grinders you’ll likely encounter: burr grinders, and blade grinders.

-We’d recommend choosing a nice burr grinder, as they yield more uniformly sized grounds, and, therefore, a more balanced cup.
+We recommend choosing a burr grinder, as they yield more uniformly sized grounds, and, therefore, a more balanced cup.
 Some of our favorite models are:

 This is many coffee experts’ go-to, entry-level grinder.
 It has 40 different grind settings, is easy to use, and delivers fantastic consistency for its price.
 Find it on Amazon.